 Transformative conversations will help you:

-- Create a culture of open communication.
+Create a culture of open communication.

-- Conduct more effective meetings with actionable results.
+Conduct effective meetings with actionable results.

-- Implement and facilitating change effectively.
+Implement and facilitating change effectively.

-- Interact more comfortably and appropriately with international colleagues.
+Interact better with international colleagues.

-- Create the future instead of reacting to what happens.
+Create the future instead of reacting to what happens.

-- Have more collaboration through the organization.
+Have more collaboration through the organization.

-- Increasing productivity and revenue.
+Increasing productivity and revenue.

-- Connect with colleagues, direct reports, and customers, increasing your influence.
+Connect with colleagues, direct reports, and customers, increasing your influence.